Fixed vs variable

 However, there are some lenders that allow you to retain full flexibility with a fixed rate loan.

-Please contact your lender for a specific list of restrictions that are applicable for your home loan.
+Please contact your lender for a specific list of restrictions that are applicable for your home loan so you can decide whether to go fixed or variable.

 What are break fees?